 The strength of our democracy rests in large part on the success of our public schools in educating all students.
 It also rests on students' deep understanding of accurate, representative histories from the local to the global level.
 This understanding includes a working knowledge of evolving governmental principles and structure, the importance of citizenship, and civic responsibility.
-These lessons should begin in preschool and spiral throughout the school years, including meaningful student government opportunities.
+These lessons should begin in preschool and be embedded and spiral throughout the school years, including meaningful student government opportunities.
 Lessons should provide strong grounding for fully informed and involved citizenship.
-It is the duty of each generation to teach the next how democracy works.
+It is the duty of of each generationall to teach the next generation how democracy works.
 Adopted 2008, Amended 2010, 2012, 2016